 \subsection{Choice of initial and final Hamiltonian}

 Jarzynski's equality depends neither on the specific form of the initial or final Hamiltonians, nor on the protocol we evolve the state with.
-However, a suitable choice of these ingredients is necessary to address the above mentioned challenges, and enables the verification using a simulation on a quantum device in the many-body regime.
+However, a suitable choice of these ingredients can help to address the above-mentioned challenges, and enables its verification through a simulation on a quantum device operated in the many-body regime.